 Understand though that there are some big differences between short-term investments and the long-term invests we share here.

-Short-term investments are more of a bet on investor sentiment or a certain catalyst for an investment rather than investing in the fundamentals.
-This makes short-term investments much more risky because it’s an either-or kind of strategy.
-Your bet on the price either works out or it doesn’t in that time period.
+Short-term investments are more of a bet on investor sentiment or a certain catalyst for investment rather than investing in the fundamentals.
+This makes short-term investments much riskier because it’s an either-or kind of strategy.
+Your bet on the price either works out or it doesn’t in that period.

 Besides that twenty thousand I made on oil futures, I’ve made over $37,000 over the last three years on foreign exchange futures and regularly make double-digit returns on options strategies.